orbs-network/lean-helix-go/test_poc/poc/README.md

 	iii.
 NewTermLoop() creates and returns it to mainloop
 6. Decide: Who creates the CreateBlock channel?
 	i.
 Same i,ii,iii points as previous question
+7. DEADLOCK: (write a test to demonstrate):
-7. Test potential Deadlock with unbuffered channels: mainloop wants to write to termloop.message chan, and termloop wants to write to mainloop.commit_chan
+With unbuffered channels, mainloop wants to write to termloop.message chan, and termloop wants to write to mainloop.commit_chan

 8. Should the Committed channel also be buffered? (in addition to other channels) Same as #7